PyJaipur/100DaysOfCode/carotkut94/README.md

 This  is a simple yet, an awesome sorting algorithm, which averages out to O(n log n) time complexity when it comes to sorting element in a list/array

+# Day 7
+On day 7th I implemented another sorting algorithm called "Quick Sort"

+You can read about merge sort at https://en.wikipedia.org/wiki/Quick_sort

+This  is also an awesome sorting algorithm, which averages out to O(n log n) time complexity when it comes to sorting element in a list/array